CommandMC/HeroicWiki/Steam-Deck.md

 ## Add to Steam/Game Mode

-Non-Steam games to Steam added to Steam will automatically appear in Game Mode under the "Non-Steam" tab.
+Non-Steam games added to Steam will automatically appear in Game Mode under the "Non-Steam" tab.
 In order to add non-Steam games to Steam, follow the below steps.

 ### Manual